adrian-datacamp/courses-hypothesis-testrepo/chapter1.md

 `@instructions`

-Type I and Type II errors. `typeI_typeII_plotter()` function plots the NULL hypothesis and alternative distributions and highlights the Type I and Type II errors.
+Type I and Type II errors. `typeI_typeII_plotter()` function plots the NULL and alternative distributions, and highlights the Type I and Type II errors.

 `@hint`